Power failure plunges western Cuba into darkness

 "We were on our balcony waiting for our TV program," said Richard Laredo, a 47-year-old Havana resident who quickly transferred food from the refrigerator to the freezer.
 "Nobody knows what happened, but people are worried about what they have in their refrigerators."

-There was no immediate word on what caused the blackout, which struck a little after 8 p.m. in the middle of the nightly news on state television and was still mostly out in the capital hours later.
+There was no immediate word on what caused the blackout, which struck a little after 8 p.m. in the middle of the nightly news broadcast on state television.

 Calls to the electrical system's headquarters met busy signals.
 Officials in the national government were not immediately able to offer an explanation.

-State radio said power was gradually being restored, but urged people not to use power-hungry appliances.
+State radio said power was gradually being restored and urged people not to use power-hungry appliances.

-Problems extended well beyond Havana's city limits, including in the popular tourist resort of Varadero, where power was restored after about two hours.
+Problems extended well beyond Havana's city limits, including in Varadero, where power was restored after hotels relied on generators for about two hours.

-"We are on our generators, but our guests are not having any problems," a receptionist at the Arenas Doradas hotel in Varadero said before the outage ended.
+"Our guests are not having any problems," a receptionist at the Arenas Doradas hotel said.

-Big blackouts were common in Havana in the 1990s when Cuba was dealing with an energy crisis, and again in the middle of the last decade.
-But while isolated outages still hit the city on occasion, blackouts of this scope have become rare.
+Big blackouts were common in the 1990s when Cuba was dealing with an energy crisis, and again in the middle of the last decade.
+But while isolated, short-term outages still happen frequently in Havana, blackouts of this scope have become rare.

 Associated Press writer Peter Orsi in Havana contributed to this report.